da-zar/ROCket/README.md

 2.  functions – TPR is a function of FPR.

-In the first case we estimate two functions, the x and y coordinates of the ROC curve (TPR, FPR).
+In the first case we estimate two functions, the x and y coordinates of the ROC curve (FPR, TPR).
 These two functions are returned as a list.
 In the second case the output is a regular function.

 Let’s now calculate estimates of the ROC curve using all available